funIntentions/flow/readme.txt

 | Some Known Issues/Bugs |
 |------------------------|
 - Editing Time Spans isn't very robust, restrictions are needed to:
-	- prevent the To value from being be less than the From
 	- prevent multiple time spans that are the same or those who overlap
 - A bunch of time spans that are directly back to back seem to cause issues in the electricity usage calculation
 - There are occasionally rounding errors when calculating electricity usage